A Single Day

 Many of the activities in the single day adventure section have huge appeal for families with older children, though some of these may be subject to age, height and weight restrictions so please check before booking.
 There are plenty of other activities that are ideal for families of all ages.

-With younger families the obvious starting point is the fabulous East Links Family Park which can take a whole day or if you have visited before you can combine this with attractions that are close to the Park: enjoy a scenic walk with an alpaca or visit the playpark and woodlands in the John Muir Country Park.
+With younger families the obvious starting point is the fabulous East Links Family Park which can fill a whole day or if you have visited before you can combine this with attractions that are close to the Park: enjoy a scenic walk with an alpaca or visit the playpark and woodlands in the John Muir Country Park.
 Belhaven and Tyningham beaches are close by if you have a car, at high tide the famous “Bridge to Nowhere” on Belhaven beach makes a wonderful photograph.

 Many families also come to Dunbar to swim in the leisure pool and this can be combined with a walk along the clifftop trail or a visit to the harbour to look for visiting seals or at the fishing and sailing boats.
 To see more of the town the Treasure Trail is a fun way for families to explore its historic past, and a visit to the birthplace of John Muir is an excellent way to learn about this famous Scottish naturalist and inventor.